JustErikSK/HardcorePlus/README.md

 # HardcorePlus
 Plugin for hardcore servers to make them more challenging but also more fun.
 Can be also used for classic survival servers.

+**This plugin is just a testing plugin, I will most probably not update it anymore after 1.3.1 update, maybe support updates but not major updates..**

 **INSTALLATION:**

 1. Use one of these download options: